nixworks/public/news/2012/02/21/index.md

 ##### 2012 BRIT Awards
 ### [The 2012 BRIT Awards for British popular music are held in O2 Arena in London with Adele, One Direction, Ed Sheeran and Coldplay among the winners. ](/news/2012/02/21/the-2012-brit-awards-for-british-popular-music-are-held-in-o2-arena-in-london-with-adele-one-direction-ed-sheeran-and-coldplay-among-the-w.md)
-_Context: One Direction, O2 Arena, Ed Sheeran, British, Adele, popular music, London, 2012 BRIT Awards, Coldplay_
+_Context: One Direction, popular music, Adele, Coldplay, London, Ed Sheeran, 2012 BRIT Awards, British, O2 Arena_

 ##### Euro zone
 ### [Euro zone finance ministers reach an agreement on a second Greek bailout. ](/news/2012/02/21/euro-zone-finance-ministers-reach-an-agreement-on-a-second-greek-bailout.md)